lechatthecat/JavaChatBoard/README.md

 $ sudo apt-get install -y java-1.8.0-openjdk
 $ sudo apt-get install -y mariadb-server
 ```
 Clone the project in your local and compile it.
+You need Maven to compile this.
 ```
 $ git clone https://github.com/lechatthecat/JavaChatBoard.git
 $ cd JavaChatBoard